Degenerative Spine Disorders

 • Lower back pain with radicular back pain in the leg (sciatica)

-• Numbness and Paraesthesia in legs and toes
+• Numbness and paraesthesia in legs and toes

 • Weakness in limbs ( difficult to climb stairs)